weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 [[frduz] fiduze] sau

-We let n — co in (70).
+We let n - co in (70).
 Since the integral is a countably additive set function (Theorem 11.24), (69) shows that we may apply Theorem 11.3 to the last integral in (70), and we obtain

 o> c| sdu.
 E
-Letting ¢ — 1, we see that
+Letting c - 1, we see that
 o> [ s du,
 YE
 and (53) implies